-Foam piece removed, you can see the cube-shape server.
+Foam piece removed, you can see the cube-shaped server.

-The box besides the server contains two network cables and a power cable.
+The box beside the server contains two network cables and a power cable.

 Also some CDs, one for installing the Windows Home Server Console to the client computer (like our laptops), one for server recovery, another for PC recovery.
 Let’s hope we will never have to use the last two.

-There are also some documentation.
+There is also some documentation.
 The quick start guide is written in 25 languages.

 As mentioned while I was looking into the NCIX deal, this package comes with two 1TB drives.
 One already installed into the server, another one I have to install myself (still wrapped inside the anti-static bag).
 The iPhone is for scale comparison and did not come with the NCIX deal.
 The front of the home server has a door for accessing the drive bays.
 The bars under the numbers on the left side are drive lights, only the drive bay with a connected hard drive will light up.